What Does Pineapple Do For the Body?

 People have used pineapple to treat inflammation and indigestion.
-Not only does pineapple add juicy sweetness to your dishes but it also contains bromelain- a digestive enzyme that helps break down food to reduce bloating.
-The bromelain is found only in fresh pineapples as the heat processing destroys it.
-100 g of pineapple supplies about 51 kcal.
-That is why it is good to eat the pineapples after you have a hearty meal.
+Not only does pineapple add juicy sweetness to your dishes but it also contains bromelain, a digestive enzyme that helps to break down food and reduce bloating.
+Because heat processing destroys it, bromelain is found only in fresh pineapples.
+This is why it is good to eat the pineapples after you have a hearty meal.

-Bromelain is used today as a supplement form to reduce inflammation after surgery and to treat nasal swelling during sinus infections; bromelain may also ease pain from osteoarthritis.
+Bromelain is also used today in supplement form to reduce inflammation after surgery and to treat nasal swelling during sinus infections.
+Bromelain may also ease pain from osteoarthritis.